 - Use white or a light gray as your main/background color.

 - Pick a color from your logo as the accent color for menu bars and section dividers.

 - Choose a second color from your logo (or the color palette tool above) as your action item color, keeping in mind the way those colors will make your audience feel.

 Keep it simple, and keep testing your website background, call-to-action and button colors until you find the right mix of colors for your business’s marketing strategy.

 Don't overlook the power that color theory has on the success of your business.
 Many of the subconscious actions that customers make are related to the colors that they see on your website and where those colors draw their attention.

 Take time to be considerate of and experiment with colors to see what could benefit your website the most because having this insight will be priceless.

 Is color theory not your strong suit?
 Leave it to the professionals here at RevLocal.
-Our RevSite team is trained and experienced in building websites that are tailored toward your goals and needs!
+Our website services team is trained and experienced in building websites that are tailored toward your goals and needs!
 Click here to learn more.